-Table 61.
+Table 64.
 Amplifier and Gateway Devices Page

-Serial Number

-Provides the serial number of the amplifier or gateway device.

-Provides the IP address of the amplifier or gateway device.

-Link

-Provides link to the amplifier or gateway device's UI.

-Status
+🖉 Edit Edit the amplifier or gateway device. 🔟 Delete Delete the amplifier or gateway device. i Device Status Display the device status for this amplifier or gateway device.
+Name Provides a name for the amplifier or gateway device.
+Device Type Provides the type of device, such as NQ-A2120-Amplifier.
+Manage Provides a link to the Station Management and, if applicable, Configure PTT tools for the amplifier or gateway device.
+Action Provides a Reboot button to select the if amplifier or gateway device needs to be rebooted.
+MAC Address Provides the MAC address for the amplifier or gateway device.
+Table 64.
+Amplifier and Gateway Devices Page

-Provides the status of the amplifier or gateway device.
-Possible statuses include:

-- Unknown.
-The server is unable to determine the state of the amplifier or gateway device. - Unreachable.
-The server is unable to ping the amplifier or gateway device. - Registering.
+Serial Number Provides the serial number of the amplifier or gateway device.
+IP Address Provides the IP address of the amplifier or gateway device.
+Link Provides link to the amplifier or gateway device's UI.
+Status Provides the status of the amplifier or gateway device.
+Possible statuses include: • Unknown .
+The server is unable to determine the state of the amplifier or gateway device. • Unreachable .
+The server is unable to ping the amplifier or gateway device. • Registering .
 More than one IP address has been found.
-Stations may still be registering with new IP addresses. - Up: # of # stations.
+Stations may still be registering with new IP addresses. • Up: # of # stations.
 Indicates the number of registered available stations attached to the amplifier or gateway device.
 If the numbers do not match, then one or more stations attached to the amplifier or gateway device are not available for service.
 The station or stations may be in the process of registering, or if the condition persists, there may be a configuration error.

-Note: When an amplifier is used for Sound Masking, the Up status indicator will not include a station count.

-Note: After an amplifier or gateway device is rebooted, it can take a few minutes for all associated stations to register with the Nyquist server (usually less than three minutes).

-Select Show to view the user-provided description of the amplifier or gateway device.

-VLAN Configuration

-Provides how the VLAN configuration is set.
-Options are:

-- Server: Allows you to configure the VLAN settings via the Nyquist server web interface.
-The configured setting will then be sent to the Nyquist appliance by the Nyquist server. - Network/Device: The Nyquist devices will either listen for VLAN configuration from DHCP (Network) or the VLAN settings can be configured via the Nyquist device's web interface (Device). - Disabled: VLAN is disabled and not used.
+Note : When an amplifier is used for Sound Masking, the Up status indicator will not include a station count.
+Note : After an amplifier or gateway device is rebooted, it can take a few minutes for all associated stations to register with the Nyquist server (usually less than three minutes).
+Description Select Show to view the user-provided description of the amplifier or gateway device.
+VLAN Provides how the VLAN configuration is set.
+Options are: Configuration • Server : Allows you to configure the VLAN settings via the Nyquist server web interface.
+The configured setting will then be sent to the Nyquist appliance by the Nyquist server. • Network/Device : The Nyquist devices will either listen for VLAN configura- tion from DHCP (Network) or the VLAN settings can be configured via the Nyquist device's web interface (Device). • Disabled : VLAN is disabled and not used.
+VLAN ID Provides the VLAN for the amplifier or gateway device.

-VLAN ID

-Provides the VLAN for the amplifier or gateway device.
 The LAN ID parameters range from 2 through 4094 and pertain to the amplifier or gateway device's network interface (not to the ports or stations).

-Note: This field can only be changed when the Server option is used for VLAN Configuration.
+Note: This field can only be changed when the Server option is used for VLAN Configuration .
+VLAN Priority Provides the priority for the port.

-VLAN Priority

-Provides the priority for the port.
 Values range from 0 through 7.

-Note: This field can only be changed when the Server option is used for VLAN Configuration.
+Note: This field can only be changed when the Server option is used for VLAN Configuration .
+Web Username Provides the username for logging into the amplifier or gateway device's web UI.
+Firmware Provides information about firmware that is loaded onto the amplifier or gate- way device.

-Web Username

-Provides the username for logging into the amplifier or gateway device's web UI.

-Firmware

-Provides information about firmware that is loaded onto the amplifier or gateway device.

-Table 61.
+Table 64.
 Amplifier and Gateway Devices Page